 Endeavour Silver maintains the chain of custody throughout the drilling, sampling, and dispatch process to ensure no tampering takes place.
-Both Wood's witness samples and those of P&E Mining Consultants Inc. in 2018 support the presence of economically significant mineralization in the intervals sampled.
-Further discussion of Wood's witness sampling is found in Section 12.
+Witness samples taken by independent consultants visiting the property in 2021 and in 2018 support the presence of economically significant mineralization in the intervals sampled.